aidulcandra/wachan/README.md

         - string: will reply to (and quote) the received message with the string as the text
         - object: will reply to (and quote) the received message with `response.text` if it's there
         - function: `response(message, captures)`, will execute the function.
 [Explanation here](#message-handler-function)
+- `bot.sendMessage(targetId, message)` - Send a message
+    - `targetId` - the ID of the chatroom to send to
+    - `message` - can be a string / object
+        - string: send a text message
+        - object: can send a message with more options
+            - `message.text`: text/caption to send
+            - `message.quoted`: message to be quoted
 - `bot.start()` - Start the bot.
 - `bot.settings` - Settings for the bot.
 See [here](#explanation-on-each-item)
     - `bot.settings.receiveOfflineMessages`